 2000, November Harvey Thurlin elected President.

 2001 The orbital Guild Hall is destroyed by the criminal organization Churn.
 Most members die in the initial explosion.
-The only survivors among those on the station are three members who are tough enough to withstand the blast and decompression; they are rescued by Zeep.
+The only survivors from among those on the station are three who are tough enough to withstand the blast and decompression; they are rescued by Zeep.
 Four other members - plus several reserve and former members - not on the station at the time also survive.

 The Guild survivors buy their old mountain base back from the Border Patrol, determined both to continue their work and to bring those who killed their compatriots to justice.
 Needing money to reorganize they begin selling assets and seeking donations.
 Eventually they build a new Guild Hall in the Rockies.
 Later they sell the old Guild Hall and surrounding property to the Assembly.